Nicolaswg/crypto-capstone-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> Completed React & Redux project, releated to a single page app (SPA), were you can find information of the most popular crypto coins in the market using [coingecko](https://www.coingecko.com/es) API.
+> Completed React & Redux project, releated to a single page app (SPA), were users can find information of the most popular crypto coins in the market using [coingecko](https://www.coingecko.com/es) API.
 Including a search bar for filtering the crypto coin you want to match.

 ## Built with